digiltd/oh-rtd-test/Dropbox-IO.md

 The intended main use cases are backing up openHAB configuration and log files to a version able cloud space and transporting changed files back to openHAB after editing them with the openHAB Designer on the Administrator's Desktop PC.

-## Prepare your Dropbox

-First, you have to create a Dropbox-App.
-Call the URL: https://www.dropbox.com/developers/apps

-Click 'create app'

-Choose:
-- 'Dropbox API app'
-- 'Files and datastores'
-- 'Yes - My app only needs access to files it creates.'

-Now, give it a name.

-If your new App is created, copy the 'App key' and 'App secret' in the field of the openhab.cfg file.

 ## Authentication

 You'll have to authorize openHAB to connect to your Dropbox.
 This is done in a three step process. openHAB requests a token which is used as a one-time-password to get hold of an access token (second step) which will be used for all future requests against Dropbox.